uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 # Running a Matlab Batch Jobs on Rivanna

-Rivanna uses the SLURM resource manager to schedule and run jobs on the cluster compute nodes.
-The following are example SLURM scripts for submitting different types of Matlab batch jobs to the Rivanna cluster.
+Rivanna uses the Slurm resource manager to schedule and run jobs on the cluster compute nodes.
+The following are example Slurm scripts for submitting different types of Matlab batch jobs to the Rivanna cluster.

 ## Submitting a batch job using a single core of a compute node.

 Once your program is debugged, we recommend running in batch mode when possible.
 This runs the job in the background on a compute node.
-Write a SLURM script similar to the following:
+Write a Slurm script similar to the following:

 ```
 #!/bin/bash